 Step 1: Purchase bulbs

 September is typically a good time to source bulbs from your local garden center, or you can buy them online.
-I usually pre-order my bulbs in August, and have them shipped to me in October.

 Step 2: Plan for blooms